 Everyone in Bakuretsu Tenshi, especially Jo, and to a lesser degree, Takane and Sei.

-Zaraki Kenpachi from the anime Bleach is perhaps the greatest example of this, relying solely on brute force and his insanely powerful Battle Aura while all others in the anime rely on magic and/or special fighting techniques.
+Zaraki Kenpachi is perhaps the greatest example of this, relying solely on brute force and his insanely powerful Battle Aura while all others in the anime rely on magic and/or special fighting techniques.
 In one memorable scene, he allows an opponent he can't see or hear to stab him in the chest just so that Kenpachi can then grab him.

 In another memorable scene, he's fighting a six-armed Espada armed with six giant scythes and purportedly unbreakable skin.
-Well into the fight, it looks like he's on the ropes, until he DECIDES TO HOLD HIS SWORD WITH BOTH HANDS.
-Quickly ending the fight.
+Well into the fight, it looks like he's on the ropes, until he DECIDES TO HOLD HIS SWORD WITH BOTH HANDS, ending the fight almost instantly.